-The process to sell or convey right or interest in County-owned property is administered by Pasco County Facilities Management.
-When the Board of County Commissioners declare County-owned property as surplus, property is listed for sale through a public bid process.
+The process to sell or convey right or interest in County-owned Real Estate is administered by Pasco County Facilities Management.
+When the Board of County Commissioners declare County-owned property as surplus, Real Estate is listed for sale through a public bid process.

 This list is updated frequently, so please check back often.